Which of These Statements About Metabolism Isn’t True?

 For many, timing of meals matters far less than content and portion size.
 Some find that extending intervals between eating—or following a structured fasting plan—feels more natural while delivering similar results.

-Although timing can influence fullness or steady focus throughout the day, it doesn’t significantly impact how internal functions operate for most individuals.
+Although timing can shape fullness or steady focus across a day, it rarely changes how internal functions operate for most people.

 10. “Men usually have faster metabolisms than women.”